 Proteins are an essential nutrient for the production and regulation of hormones.
 And protein powders, in particular, are a regular part of many people’s diets.
 However, using a low quality protein powder can also contribute to hormonal issues (just like with everything else we ingest).
-So, in this article we’re going to look at what is the best protein powder for hormonal balance.
+So, in this article we’re going to look at what is the best protein powder for hormonal balance, plus:

 - How protein actually supports hormone health.